 The Registan is breathtaking at any time of day.
 By night, it becomes even more spectacular.
 As the last few tourists leave the grounds, the entire complex is illuminated by twinkling lights.

 Depending on when you travel to Uzbekistan, you may be surprised at precisely how many people on organised tours that you encounter.
-It’s unrealistic to expect to have Samarkand attractions to yourself all the time, but it can be something of a mood killer when you share these ancient sites with 743 camera-wielding tourists from the UK.
+It’s unrealistic to expect to have Samarkand attractions to yourself all the time.
+However, it can be something of a mood killer when you share these ancient sites with 743 camera-wielding tourists from the UK.

 When the evening draws in, the atmosphere in Samarkand changes completely to something almost magical.
-The last few tourists trickle out of the sites, and local kids start whizzing around on their bikes, while older residents sit on the grass outside the Registan square sharing flasks of tea.
-I could have sat there for hours just reveling in the ambiance.
+The last few tourists trickle out of the sites, and local kids start whizzing around on their bikes.
+Meanwhile, older residents sit on the grass outside the Registan square sharing flasks of tea.

 Try the Samarkand Bread